SAP/abap-to-json/docs/advanced.md

 ## Serializing of protected and private attributes
 If you do the serialization from outside of your class, you can access only the public attributes of that class.
 To serialize all types of attributes (private + protected), you need to allow the JSON serializer class to access them.
 This can be done by defining the serializer class as a friend of your class.
 In this way, you do not disrupt your encapsulation for other classes but enable the serializer class to access all data of your class.

 If you do not own a class you want to serialize, you can inherit it from your class and add friends there.
-In this case, you can access at least protected attributes.
+In this case, you can access at least the protected attributes.

 # Partial serialization/deserialization
 When it is needed:
-* You deserialize JSON to ABAP but would like some known parts to be deserialized as a JSON string, while you do not know the nested JSON structure.
+* You deserialize JSON to ABAP, but would like some known parts to be deserialized as a JSON string, while you do not know the nested JSON structure.
 * You deserialize a collection (array/associative array) having objects with heterogeneous structures (for example, the same field has a different type depending on the object type).
-Using partial deserialization, you can restore a type such as a JSON string in ABAP and apply additional deserialization based on the object type later.
+Using partial deserialization, you can restore a type, such as a JSON string in ABAP, and apply additional deserialization based on the object type later.
 * You serialize ABAP to JSON and have some ready JSON pieces (strings) you want to mix in.

 The solution /UI2/CL_JSON has for this type /UI2/CL_JSON=>JSON (alias for built-in type string).
 ABAP fields declared with this type will be serialized/deserialized as JSON pieces.
-During serialization from ABAP to JSON, the content of such JSON piece is not validated for correctness, so if you pass an invalid JSON block, it may destroy the complete resulting JSON string at the end.
+During serialization from ABAP to JSON, the content of such a JSON piece is not validated for correctness, so if you pass an invalid JSON block, it may destroy the complete resulting JSON string at the end.

 I've included examples of partial serialization/deserialization below.